 Let’s admit it.
-Everyone has been guilty of distracted driving at least once in our lives.
+Everyone has been guilty of distracted driving at least once in their lives.
 Some of us admit to it, while others don’t.
 But statistics never lie, and this is evident from the number of distracted driving-related accidents in the United States.

 Fact: Up to 20 percent of all fatal car crashes in our nation are caused by distracted driving.

 Many of us have a hard time focusing on the road, while others underestimate the dangers and risks of distracted driving.
 More often than not, distracted driving involves a driver using his or her smartphone, but using a smartphone while operating a motor vehicle is not the only form of distracted driving.
 Eating, drinking, switching a radio station, navigating the GPS system, securing children and pets inside the vehicle, and engaging in a variety of other activities that prevent you from fully devoting your attention to driving is just as common.

 Given that we seem to have the distracted driving epidemic in this country, we decided to invite our car accident lawyer Los Angeles from JML Law to outline tips on how to avoid distracted driving.